cfusterbarcelo/shift-peft/README.md

   Project/Paper: *DINOSim: Zero-Shot Object Detection and Semantic Segmentation on Electron Microscopy Images.*

 **Licensing note:**
-Please review and respect the licenses of upstream repositories (DINOv2, `dinov3-finetune`, ExPLoRA) and any datasets you use.
+Please review and respect the licenses of upstream repositories (e.g. DINOv2) and any datasets you use.
 Their terms apply to model weights, code, and data redistributed or fine-tuned within this project.